Legend of Crystania

 Legend of Crystania (レジェンド・オブ・クリスタニア, Rejendo obu Kurisutania) is a Japanese media franchise of RPGs, novels, anime and manga by Ryo Mizuno and Group SNE.
 The novels by Mizuno and others were published from 1993 to 2002, based on Mizuno's RPG "replays" serialized in the Japanese magazines Comptiq and later in Dengeki-Oh from November 1989 to January 1998 issues.

 A full-length Japanese animated motion picture Legend of Crystania: The Motion Picture (はじまりの冒険者たち レジェンド・オブ・クリスタニア, Hajimari no Bōkenshatachi: Rejendo obu Kurisutania) (screened as a double feature together with Slayers The Motion Picture), a three-volume manga illustrated by Akira Himekawa, and a video game for PC 98, Crystania: Legend of the Gods’ King (神王伝説クリスタニア, Shin'ō Densetsu Crystania), were released in 1995.
 Radio drama (later re-released as Drama CD) adapting the same story was released earlier in 1993.
 Tabletop RPG materials were also released.
-The film was released on VHS on September 22, 1998 and on DVD on February 8, 2000 in North America by ADV Films.
+The film was released on VHS on September 22, 1998, and on DVD on February 8, 2000, in North America by ADV Films.

 The film's sequel, the three-part original video animation (OVA) series Legend of Crystania: The Chaos Ring, was released in 1996.
-These episodes were released on VHS on November 11, 1998 and on DVD on March 19, 2002 in North America by ADV Films.
+These episodes were released on VHS on November 11, 1998, and on DVD on March 19, 2002, in North America by ADV Films.

 Overview

 The series takes place in the same fantasy world as Ryo Mizuno other series Record of Lodoss War and Rune Soldier, albeit on a different continent.
 It focuses on the land which Ashram sailed to after the Lodoss series, a continent called Crystania which is under the rule of the animal gods.
 Ashram is the king of the people of Marmo, the cursed island in Record of Lodoss War.
 The plot of Crystania centers on Pirotess's (now called Sheru) quest to free Ashram from Barbas, although many new characters are introduced in the course of the story and the main character of the first series is Redon, a prince of the kingdom of Da'nan, a peninsula to the north of Crystania.
-Other main characters are Rails, Boakes and Luth.
+Other main characters are Rails, Boakes and Rius.

-RPG replays
+Replays

 Written by Ryo Mizuno and Group SNE.
 Initially serialized in Kadokawa Shoten's Comptiq and later Dengeki-Oh from November 1989 to January 1998 issues and published by Media Works, a former division of Kadokawa Shoten.